 The trail from Bunny Flat to Horse Camp is the most common route for folks climbing to the summit of Mount Shasta via Avalanche Gulch.
 It also makes an excellent short day hike, which is what Stephanie and I did late Thursday afternoon after a delicious lunch at Strings in the town of Mount Shasta.

 The path climbs gently through Shasta red fir forest.
-There are occasional open views of surrounding mountains, but the main highlight is the wildflowers, which are peaking now.
+There are occasional open views of surrounding mountains, including Mount Eddy and other notable summits in the Trinity Divide Mountains, but the main highlight is the wildflowers, which are peaking now.
 (No pictures of those — sorry!)

 Horse Camp, Beginning of the Avalanche Gulch Route Up Mount Shasta

 Horse Camp, owned and run by the Sierra Club, is a great one-day destination because of its stunning views of the route to Lake Helen, the Heart, and Red Cliffs.
-Climbers frequently camp here (for a fee), and there’s also delicious spring water.
+Mount Shasta summit climbers frequently camp here (for a fee), and there’s also delicious spring water.

 Olberman’s Causeway and Avalanche Gulch